 Historically, SSO700 STF and the RTC facilities have been controlled locally without any coordination between them and other facilities, and MSD needed to implement a solution to cost-effectively increase performance and capacity utilization.

-Xylem worked with MSD to implement Xylem Wastewater Network Optimization solution that utilizes a combination of sensors and weather data, along with artificial intelligence, to create a real time decision support system (RT-DSS) that delivers automated, optimized control of existing assets to reduce sewage overflows, maximize storage, and maximize treatment during wet weather.
+Xylem worked with MSD to implement Xylem Wastewater Network Optimization, part of the Xylem Vue digital portfolio, that utilizes a combination of sensors and weather data, along with artificial intelligence, to create a real time decision support system (RT-DSS) that delivers automated, optimized control of existing assets to reduce sewage overflows, maximize storage, and maximize treatment during wet weather.

 SSO-700 STF is now controlled based on real-time upstream and downstream conditions, along with real-time feedback on what’s happening at two of the downstream RTC facilities (Ross Run and Mitchell Ave).
 This allows MSD to harness the power of Collection System Optimization analytics when deciding whether to active or deactivate high rate treatment and when to fill or drain tanks.

 "MSD was able to achieve significant reductions in both the capital and operating costs of collecting and treating wastewater in compliance with environmental regulations."

 The project was an overwhelming success – after MSD implemented the coordinated RTC program, overflow volumes were reduced by 247 million gallons annually (based on 2015 rainfall).
 Implementation of the control system, when compared to a capital work estimate of more than $38 million, meant a reduction in cost of more than 90% was passed on to MSD’s customers.
 Moreover, CSO mitigation was achieved at a price of less than $0.01/gallon.